 Generating exposure remains absolutely critical to longstanding seller success.
 For the foreseeable future, advertising appears to be the best bet to earning visibility and driving profitable sales.

 As Amazon Advertising continues to grow, sellers that master advertising will be handsomely rewarded.
 Those who don’t will be facing an uphill battle against sellers picking up cost-efficient sales in droves through PPC.
 With record-setting revenue growth for Amazon and a system that rewards all who participate, Amazon Advertising is here to stay.

-Now that you know the three main ad types feel free to take the next steps!
+Now that you know the three main types of Amazon ads feel free to take the next steps!
 If you’re ready to start advertising, best of luck on your PPC journey.
 If you could stand to learn more, enroll in our FREE Amazon PPC Playbook today!